FlexMeasures/flexmeasures/documentation/tut/forecasting_scheduling.rst

 In FlexMeasures, a scheduling job is an order to plan optimised actions for flexible devices.
 It usually involves a linear program that combines a state of energy flexibility with forecasted data to draw up a consumption or production plan ahead of time.

-We already learned about the ``postUdiEvent`` endpoint in :ref:`posting_flex_states`, where we saw how to post a state of flexibility (in this case, the state of charge of a battery at a certain point in time).
+We already learned about the ``/schedules/trigger`` endpoint in :ref:`posting_flex_states`, where we saw how to post a flexibility state (in this case, the state of charge of a battery at a certain point in time).

-This endpoint can also be used to request a future state of charge (using ``soc-with-target`` in the entity address).

-As an example, consider the same UDI event as we saw earlier (in :ref:`posting_flex_states`), but with an additional target value.
+Here, we extend that example with an additional target value, representing a desired future state of charge.

 .. code-block:: json

     {
-        "type": "PostUdiEventRequest",
-        "event": "ea1.2021-01.io.flexmeasures.company:7:10:204:soc-with-targets",
         "value": 12.1,
         "datetime": "2015-06-02T10:00:00+00:00",
         "unit": "kWh",